openhwgroup/cvfpu-uvm/README.md

 | --------------- | -----------------------|
 | **csh/tcsh**    | `source setup_env.csh` |
 | **bash/zsh/sh** | `source setup_env.sh`  |

+Some of the testbench utilities (compilation, simulation and regression scripts) use Python.
+Dependencies are listed in `requirements.txt`.

 ### 4.2.
 Compile C++ Reference Model
 Build the shared library `refmodel_csim_lib.so` used in the UVM testbench via DPI.